Marine Mammal Commission

 Pre-proposals will be evaluated based on relevance to the current funding opportunity.

-Full proposals will be evaluated with respect to: the importance or significance of the type of project proposed,1 its relevance to the current funding opportunity and focal area and the Commission’s mission and goals,2 the technical and resource adequacy of the proposal,3 and the likelihood that the project will achieve its stated objectives or outcomes.
+Full proposals will be evaluated with respect to: the importance or significance of the type of project proposed,1 its relevance to the current funding opportunity, priority topic areas, and the Commission’s mission and goals,2 the technical and resource adequacy of the proposal,3 and the likelihood that the project will achieve its stated objectives or outcomes.
+The project timeline and budget will be evaluated to ensure milestones are realistic for meeting project objectives and costs are reasonable for the work being proposed.
 Review and selection of applications will be based on a detailed evaluation of these criteria and recommendations for funding.
 Awards are subject to the availability of funds.

 Potential applicants may contact Dee Allen, Scientific Program Officer by e-mail (RPO@mmc.gov) or telephone (301-504-0087) with any questions about pre-proposal requirements, the evaluation process, out-of-cycle funding, or suitability of a topic for Commission funding.
 The Commission will assign reviewers for invited full proposals based on their expertise and assurance that they have no conflict of interest with the proposed activities.
 The Commission will maintain the confidentiality of all proposals.